dade92/redis-example/README.md

 ## How to use

-Application contains two endpoint, one to write data in the cache and the other one to retrieve data from the cache.
+Application contains two APIs, one to write data in the cache and the other one to retrieve data from the cache.

 Write in the cache: